CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

   q i : (j : I) → Partial (∂ i) A`, which is a path in `A` that is only defined when `i` is `i0` or `i1`.

-* A element of `A` representing the entire bottom of the box.
-This can vary over interval variables in the context, and so doesn't have to be a constant square.
+* A element of `A` giving a point in the bottom of the box.

+The result `hcomp sides bottom` is the point sitting over `bottom` in the top of the box.

 We can produce a filler for the whole square using an additional function called `hfill`{.Agda}.
 As a picture, this is giving us the